 Don't Wait Until a Few Days or Weeks Have Gone by Before You Make a Claim

 It is where unpacking after a move and doing it quickly is essential.
-Often, I'll open every box first to make sure nothing has been damaged during the move before fully unpacking.
+Open every box first to make sure nothing has been damaged during the move before fully unpacking.
 The longer you wait to make a claim, the less likely it is that your claim will be accepted.
-For more tips, check out this article on how to file a moving insurance claim after you move.

 Don't Assume That the Movers Provide Enough Insurance